What can I expect when I visit the AUSB Writing Center (WCenter)?

 - Come prepared with marked sections of your draft that you’re unsure of and would like to concentrate on.
 Write down your questions.
-If you can pinpoint specific sections or sentences in your draft, you won’t have to wait for the writing coach to find them.
+If you can pinpoint specific sections or sentences in your draft, you won’t have to wait for the peer writing tutor to find them.

 - Bring comments and suggestions that have been made by instructors on other papers that you’ve written.
 You can significantly cut down your writing and revising workload and can use your session time more efficiently by getting a handle on your instructor’s comments.

 - Make sure that you have read class materials before coming to your appointment.
 Attend class and do the readings.
-Peer coaching cannot substitute for classes not attended or readings not completed.
+Peer tutoring cannot substitute for classes not attended or readings not completed.

-**Remember, it’s okay if you haven’t actually written anything or if you’re just having a hard time getting started.
+**Remember, it’s okay if you haven’t actually written anything or if you’re just having a hard time getting started!
 Bring your ideas or your questions.
-The WC can help you at any point in the process of writing.**
+The WCenter can help you at any point in the process of writing.**